liuwei792966953/cloth-glfw/README.md

 When using explicit euler steps, you have to add a LOT of damping (air resistance, damped spring, etc).
 You have to lower the total energy per step via these damping factors.
 Otherwise it will explode no matter how small the time-step is.

 ---To Add---
-Implicit Euler Steps & Collision detection with a sphere.
+Collision detection with a sphere.